apache/predictionio/docs/manual/source/demo/tapster.html.md

 ### Overview
 On a high level the application keeps a record of each like and dislike.
 It uses jQuery to send an array of both likes and dislikes to the server on each click.
 The server then queries PredictionIO for a similar episode which is relayed to jQuery and displayed to the user.

-Sequence of actions
+Data flow:

-The user likes an episode.
+- The user likes an episode.
-Tapster sends the “Like” event to PredictionIO event server.
+- Tapster sends the “Like” event to PredictionIO event server.
-Tapster queries PredictionIO engine with all the episodes the user has rated (likes and dislikes) in this session.
+- Tapster queries PredictionIO engine with all the episodes the user has rated (likes and dislikes) in this session.
-PredictionIO returns 1 recommended episode.
+- PredictionIO returns 1 recommended episode.

 ### JavaScript
 All the important code lives in `app/assets/javascripts/application.js` [View on GitHub](https://github.com/PredictionIO/Demo-Tapster/blob/master/app/assets/javascripts/application.js)